 Seniors need to keep active and follow an exercise regime throughout the year.
 However, the cold Canadian winter can present a challenge when it comes to exercising as it becomes hazardous to venture outside for simple activities such as walking.

 The pandemic has presented an additional challenge, making it difficult for seniors to exercise in group settings.
 Inactivity during winter can create many issues for seniors such as the increased risk of falls due to weakened balance and coordination, increased risk of cardiovascular diseases, depression and anxiety.

 It is still possible for seniors to maintain an exercise routine inside their homes during the cold winter months to stay active, strong and flexible.

 Here are a few winter exercising tips for indoor activities for seniors.
+These can be done with the aid of a live-in caregiver.
+The caregiver provides home care services in Toronto.
 Seniors must consult their doctor before pursuing any exercise routine:

 1. Indoor Walking

 The most common winter exercising tips to remain mobile and active is to walk inside the living spaces.
 Exercising the leg muscles and joints can reduce the chances of heart attacks, lower blood pressure, prevent strain injuries, and prevent diabetes.

 Walking helps maintain coordination and strengthens the muscles, tendons, and ligaments which decreases the risks of falls.
 Seniors can carry some light weights while walking indoor to maximize its benefits.